sequentialread/pow-captcha/README.md

 💬 *OPTIONAL* default value is 10

-How many batches old captcha challenges can be before being dropped.
+How many "batches-old" captcha challenges can be before being dropped from memory.

 ----